DennisHeine/NoProfile/README.md

 NoProfile - FIrefox addon for blocking psychological profiling through javascript

 Blocks javascript functions used for psychological profiling and tracking.
-For better security, use the tampermonkey script https://pastebin.com/raw/WUkCaF64 in addition to this addon!!!
+For better security, also use the tampermonkey script https://pastebin.com/raw/WUkCaF64 !!!

 In adition, these UBlock Origin rules will block portscans, which could also be a problem.
 Please add them to your UBlock settings: